top of page

 You will find .vitalbank type files in these releases.
 These files are complete banks (collections of sound presets).
 They contain everything that's needed for our presets to work.

-To use this .vitalbank file, simply open up Vital and them click the Vital menu icon and choose "Import Bank" - now navigate to the .vitalbank file you downloaded and click Open.
+To use this .vitalbank file, simply open up Vital and then click the Vital menu icon and choose "Import Bank" - now navigate to the .vitalbank file you downloaded and click Open.

 A bank of presets will install automatically to your default Vital Presets folder and you will see them as a new folder bank in your presets browser, ready to play.